Nothing can prepare you for what team Jablinski brings to the TikTok game.

 For many elder Millennials — not to mention Gen-Xers and Baby Boomers — TikTok is a mystery.

-With the frenetic format, the dance challenges and duets and the non-sequitur audio clips that are repurposed a thousand times over, it obviously was not designed for us.
+With the frenetic format, the dance challenges and duets and the non-sequitur audio clips that endlessly recycled, it obviously was not designed for us.
 It belongs to Gen Z, a generation that was suckled by the surreal alienation of social media and Internet culture — a generation that wants a distilled version of that poison pumped straight into their veins.

 His musical and comedic talent are matched only by his verve for life.
-An almost-literal ball of energy that cannot be contained, when he found his way onto the TikTok platform on Monday evening, he didn't opt for a silly character or a scripted routine.
-For 30 seconds he embodied himself in the purest glimpse of self-expression that the world has ever seen.
+An almost-literal ball of energy that cannot be contained, when he found his way onto the TikTok platform back in March, he didn't opt for a silly character or a scripted routine.
+For 30 seconds he embodied his own essence in the purest glimpse of self-expression that the world has ever seen.

 He flaps his arms as though he can take flight—and you almost believe that he will.
-When the power of his dancing knocks the hat from his head, he briefly attempts to retrieve it from the air before allowing it to fall and throwing himself into inimitable explosions of movement reminiscent of Slavic squat dancing, yet entirely his own.
+When the power of his dancing in that first video knocked the hat from his head, he briefly attempts to retrieve it from the air before allowing it to fall and throwing himself into inimitable explosions of movement — reminiscent of Slavic squat dancing, yet entirely his own.

 Jack Black's dancing is poetry come to life, and he has just transformed TikTok into a fully realized artform.